esaidh266/Algorithm-for-classifying-hate-expressions-by-intensities-in-Spanish/README.md

 ##Model Architecture

 The model is based on `pysentimiento/robertuito-base-uncased` with the following modifications:
-- A dense classification layer with 4 outputs has been added over the base model.
+- A dense classification layer with 4 outputs was added to the base model.
-- It uses input IDs and attention masks as inputs.
+- Uses input IDs and attention masks as inputs.
-- It generates a multiclass classification with 4 categories (Uncivil, Malicious, Insult, Threat).
+- Generates a multi-class classification with 4 categories (Uncivil, Malicious, Insult, Threat).
+- Maximum length of processed tokens: 64 tokens.

 ##Datasets

 1. **Intensities Dataset**: This uses a custom dataset model for hate speech intensities classification, loaded from `df_intensidades.csv`.

+    -   Dataset characteristics:
+        -   Total number of samples: 29,857
-- Multiclass classification with the following labels:
+        -   4 multiclass classification categories
+    -   Class distribution (after label normalization):
         - `0` = Intensity 1: Hate associated with uncivil messages
         - `1` = MIntensity 2: Hate associated with malicious messages or abusive language
         - `2` = Intensity 3: Hate associated with insults
         - `3` = Intensity 4: Hate associated with veiled or explicit threats

 ## Training Process